amschel99/amschel99/README.md

+# DeFi Architect

-As a DeFi architect, I build the foundational layers for a more open and accessible financial system.
-I'm currently leading two ventures that bridge real-world commerce with on-chain finance:
+I build the foundational layers for a more open and accessible financial system.
+Currently leading two ventures that bridge real-world commerce with on-chain finance:

-Liquid Royalty: We are pioneering the tokenization of real-world revenue streams.
-By securitizing e-commerce royalties from merchants on a global scale, we are creating a new, scalable asset class on the Berachain.
-This provides merchants with immediate working capital and offers DeFi investors a novel source of yield backed by real economic activity.

-Rift Finance: We are building the borderless neobank for the on-chain era.
-By leveraging blockchain, we offer a global suite of financial products—from savings and credit to investment vehicles—making them accessible to anyone with an internet connection, anywhere in the world.
+## Liquid Royalty
+**Pioneering the tokenization of real-world revenue streams**

+- Securitizing e-commerce royalties from merchants at scale
+- Creating a new, scalable asset class on **Berachain**
+- Providing merchants with immediate working capital
+- Offering DeFi investors novel yield backed by real economic activity

+## Rift Finance
+**The borderless neobank for the on-chain era**

+- Leveraging blockchain for global financial inclusion
+- Complete suite of products: savings, credit, and investment vehicles
+- Accessible to anyone with an internet connection
+- Breaking down economic borders worldwide

+---

+*Building the infrastructure for a more open financial future*